Day by day

 Defining clinically acceptable analytical performance specifications – a practical approach – Emmi Rotgers, Finland

-IGF-1 and IGF-1 SDS: Are analytical specifications fit for clinical purpose? – Bart Ballieux, the Netherlands
+IGF-1 and IGF-1 SDS: Are analytical specifications fit for clinical purpose? – Erika Huijser, the Netherlands

 SYMPOSIUM 5